vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 And also

-Whatever superiority we see in people's perceptual faculties--due to their intelligence, skill, or power--only involves minor improvements here and there; not sensing insensible things.
+Whatever superiority we see in people's perceptual faculties—due to their intelligence, skill, or power—only involves minor improvements here and there; not sensing insensible things.
 {: .quote}